CKMPeter/NatutalLanguage_To_GraphQL/README.md

 # NatutalLanguage_To_GraphQL
 #####  by Cao Khải Minh

-An Small Web Application to Translate From Human Readable Language To GraphQL Query
+An Small Web Application to Translate From Human Readable Language To GraphQL Query Using Gemini

 ## Get started: